 The result is in concord with the analysis:

+Total:5/5

 For problems 3 – 6, we are interested in exploring alternative approaches to the use of simple linear regression to explore associations between CRP and FIB.
 In each of those problems, I ask you to report fitted values from the regression.
 Please always use at least 4 significant figures when making calculations, and report the fitted values to three significant digits.